kenegray/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-The median number of steps per day is shewn below and is higher than when excluding the NA's
+The median number of steps per day is shown below and is higher than when excluding the NA's

 ```r
 median(ad_wm_steps_per_day$x)